New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 When should I get life insurance?

 Whether you decide to purchase a term or permanent life insurance policy, it’s wise to get coverage as soon as possible.
 Getting a policy while you’re younger can allow you to lock in lower rates for the duration of the policy.
-Additionally, having coverage can give you peace of mind knowing your loved ones can receive financial protection in case the worst happens.
+Additionally, having coverage can give you added peace of mind knowing your loved ones can receive financial protection in case the worst happens.

 Aflac offers term and permanent life insurance